From BR Bullpen

 Chia-Jen Lo (羅嘉仁)

 - Bats Right, Throws Right

 Biographical Information

 Chia-Jen Lo is a pitcher who has appeared for Taiwan's national teams in junior, college and senior level competition.
-He began his minor league career in 2009.
+He began his minor league career in 2009 and reached the major leagues in 2013.
 Lo throws a curveball and a fastball topping out at high-90s.

 Lo was with Taiwan for the 2004 World Junior Championship when they finished fifth; he pitched two innings, allowing no hits or runs, striking out three, walking one and plunking one.
 He played with the senior team in the 2005 Asian Championship despite still being a teenager.
 In the 2006 World University Championship, he again represented his country.
 In the 2006 Haarlem Baseball Week, he threw 3 2/3 innings, fanning four and allowing two hits and a walk while saving one game.
 He was Taiwan's worst hurler in the 2007 World Port Tournament, with a 5.00 ERA and no decisions in two games.